electricitymaps/electricitymaps-contrib/README.md

 # electricitymap
-A real-time visualisation of the GHG and CO2 footprint of electricity generation built with [d3.js](https://d3js.org/).
-Try it out at [https://corradio.github.io/electricitymap/](http://corradio.github.io/electricitymap/).
+A real-time visualisation of the GHG and CO2 footprint of electricity generation built with [d3.js](https://d3js.org/), optimized for Google Chrome.
+Try it out at [https://corradio.github.io/electricitymap/](http://corradio.github.io/electricitymap/), consider [contributing](#contribute) or submit ideas, feature requests or bugs on the [issues](https://github.com/corradio/electricitymap/issues) page.

 ## Data sources